 - Needs oral surgery or other dental treatment that would be difficult for the patient to tolerate while awake

 - Needs a lot of dental work that can best be done in one long appointment rather than many shorter visits

 - Has a medical, physical or emotional disability that limits his or her ability to understand directions and be treated safely as an outpatient

 Some general dentists have received training and a certification in general anesthesia, while others contract with an anesthesiologist.
 These professionals are trained to deliver the medications and monitor patients during the procedure and handle any complications that may occur.

-Nitrous oxide, also known as laughing gas, is most often used for patients who are mildly or moderately anxious or nervous.
-It eases their fears so that they can relax and receive treatment comfortably and safely.
-Nitrous oxide is administered by placing a small mask over the patient's nose.
-As the gas begins to work, the patient becomes calm, but is still awake and can communicate.
+The calming inhalant known as laughing gas is for patients who are mildly or moderately anxious or nervous.
+It eases their anxieties so that they can relax and undergo treatment comfortably and safely.
+The gas is administered by placing a small hood over the patient's nose.
+As the gas takes effect, the patient becomes relaxed, but is still awake and can communicate.
 When the gas is turned off, the effects of sedation wear off almost immediately.